 I serve as the Alexander M. Crenshaw Professor of Public Policy in the School of Public and International Affairs at the University of Georgia.
 My research centers on strategy and innovation in public policy and organization studies, often at the intersection of business and government.
-I am currently Editor of the Journal of Public Policy and an elected Fellow of the National Academy of Public Administration.
+I am currently Editor at the Journal of Public Policy and an elected Fellow of the National Academy of Public Administration.
+I was recently named to receive the 2017 Herbert A. Simon Award for “significant contribution to the scientific study of bureaucracy.”

 Above Politics: Bureaucratic Discretion and Credible Commitment, written with Gary J. Miller of Washington University in St. Louis, was published in 2016 in the Political Economy of Institutions and Decisions series of Cambridge University Press.
 Presidential Rhetoric and the Public Agenda: Constructing the War on Drugs, written with Jeff Yates of Binghamton University, was published by Johns Hopkins University Press.